-- Be aware that a VET Student Loan is a loan from the Australian Government, which you will have to begin repaying when you reach the compulsory repayment threshold. - Be aware that brokers or marketing agents are banned from signing you up for VET Student Loans.
+- Be aware that a VET Student Loan is a loan from the Australian Government, which you will have to begin repaying when you reach the compulsory repayment threshold. - Be aware that your VET Student Loan debt will be indexed on 1 June each year once your loan is 11 months old.
+This means the debt amount will be adjusted to reflect the changes in the cost of living, and your debt is likely to grow. - Be aware that brokers or marketing agents are banned from signing you up for VET Student Loans.
 They are also banned from contacting you about the availability of loans. - If you require information about enrolling in a course, you should contact the provider that delivers the course directly. - Remember, your TFN should be treated like a bank PIN.
 It is your personal reference number in the tax and superannuation system.
 Make sure you understand the purpose of any documents or electronic forms that ask you to provide your TFN. - If you suspect your TFN has been stolen or accessed by an unauthorised third party, you must report this to the ATO as soon as possible (refer to 'Contacts and additional information' for more details).

-Never give out your username or password from government agencies like Centrelink or MyGov.
+Never give out your username or password from government agencies like Centrelink or myGov.

-Visit Study Assist for more information and tips on how to be a savvy student or My Skills or training.gov.au for more information about your provider.
+Visit Study Assist for more information and tips on how to be a savvy student or Your Career or training.gov.au for more information about your provider.